MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/request/http_request/README.md

-# the browser sends data to the server using HTTP protocol
+# The browser sends data to the server using HTTP protocol

 If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.